Advice from our Pediatric Dentists in Bridgeport & Huntington

 Find the tooth.
 Handle the tooth ONLY by the crown (top), NOT the root portion.
 You may rinse the tooth but DO NOT clean or handle it unnecessarily.
 Try to reinsert it in its socket.
 Have your child hold the tooth in place by biting on a clean gauze or cloth.
 If you cannot reinsert the tooth, transport it in a cup containing milk or water.
 Contact Commerce Park Children’s Dentistry & Orthodontics as IMMEDIATELY as possible!
 Time is a critical factor in saving the tooth!

 If a fractured jaw is suspected, try to keep the jaws from moving by using a towel, handkerchief, or tie, then take your child to the nearest hospital emergency room.

 Bleeding After Baby Tooth Falls Out

 Fold and pack a clean gauze or cloth over the bleeding area.
-Have the child bite on the gauze with pressure for 15 minutes.
-This may be repeated once; if extensive bleeding persists, contact Commerce Park Children's Dentistry & Orthodontics.
+Have your child bite on the gauze with pressure for 15 minutes.
+This may be repeated once; if extensive bleeding persists, contact Commerce Park Children’s Dentistry & Orthodontics.

 Contact Our Bridgeport and Huntington, CT Children's Dental Offices